 As Manager for Technical Collaboration and Cooperation at the Global Initiative for Fiscal Transparency, she leads the technical development of the Open Fiscal Data Package and its implementations across countries.

-Loretta, a Chartered Management Accountant, is an experienced Chief Officer and Finance Director, who has worked for over 30 years within healthcare and the public sector in the UK and in Jersey.
-In addition to having comprehensive finance skills and experience, Loretta has undertaken national, cross-healthcare economy and local programme director and manager roles relating to information technology, professional and service transformation.
+Loretta, a Chartered Management Accountant, is an experienced Director/Chief Finance Officer, who has worked for over 30 years within healthcare and the public sector in the UK and in Jersey.

-In September 2018, Loretta founded ‘Turn the Tide Solutions Limited’, which delivers consultancy, interim support, business development, training, and coaching and mentoring to executives and aspiring leaders.
+In 2018, Loretta founded ‘Turn the Tide Solutions Limited’, which delivers consultancy, interim support, training and coaching and mentoring to executives, aspiring leaders and managers.
+A recent addition to the business is ‘The Lettuce Patch’, which focuses on personal development and supporting small businesses owners.